 Newspaper theft is a crime.
-It is also a terribly effective form of censorship.
-Each year dozens of student newspapers and other publications across the country fall victim to thieves whose intent is to prevent the dissemination of news, information and opinion with which they disagree.
+And a blunt attempt of censorship.
+Each year student newspapers and other publications across the country fall victim to thieves whose intent is to prevent the dissemination of news, information and opinion with which they disagree.

 Like other types of theft, newspaper thieves deprive rightful owners of their valuable property.
 Among other expenses, student news organizations pay editorial staff to produce the newspaper, advertising staff to sell ads, printers to print it and circulation staff to distribute the finished product.
 At many schools, students are charged a student activity fee that entitles them to a "prepaid subscription" to their student media.
 In almost all cases businesses and others have paid to have their advertisements published — money they certainly would not pay if they knew their ad would never be read.

-Even in the internet/digital age, newspaper theft is a blunt form of censorship that presents a serious threat to the viability of the student press community; letting the thieves get away with it threatens the viability of a free press itself.
+Even in the internet/digital age, newspaper theft is a blunt form of censorship that presents a serious threat to the viability of the student media community; letting the thieves get away with it threatens the viability of a free press itself.

 Has your student publication been stolen?
 If so, please notify then Student Press Law Center via our legal request form.
 The SPLC is the only organization in the country to consistently collect information about newspaper theft and it's important that we hear from you.
 We're also happy to answer any questions or concerns you might have about the theft of your publication.

 Below, view the number of thefts reported each year since the fall of 2000: